atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

   tlsSecretName: <tls_certificate_name>
 ```

+!!!info "Ingress configuration"
-> For additional details on Ingress controllers see [the Ingress section of the configuration guide](CONFIGURATION.md#ingress).
+    For additional details on Ingress controllers see [the Ingress section of the configuration guide](CONFIGURATION.md#ingress).

-> See an example of [how to set up a controller](../examples/ingress/CONTROLLERS.md).
+    See an example of [how to set up a controller](../examples/ingress/CONTROLLERS.md).

 ## 5. Configure persistent storage